 Book a Low Isles boat trip here, and an outer reef cruise and snorkel here.

 You can also snorkel in fresh water jungle streams from Port Douglas, book this excursion here.

 Snorkelling Off The Beach in Port Douglas

-There’s not much to see off Port Douglas beach.
-Be sure to book a trip to the reef, but yes, for fun, you can snorkel off Port Douglas Beach, so long as you don’t put yourself in any danger.
+There’s not much to see off Port Douglas beach but yes, it can be interesting to snorkel there.
+Be sure to book a trip to the reef, but yes, for fun, you can snorkel off Port Douglas Beach at any time of year, so long as you don’t put yourself in any danger.